Transcript: Statin Cholesterol Drugs and Invasive Breast Cancer

 Thousands of breast cancer cases included, and long term statin users—women taking statins for ten years or more, had more than double the risk of both types of breast cancer: invasive ductal carcinoma and invasive lobular carcinoma.

 Now, the number one killer of women is heart disease, not breast cancer, so we still need to bring down cholesterol levels.
-If only there was a way to get the pros with out the cons.
-Plant-based diets have been shown to lower LDL-cholesterol by over 30%, within just a couple weeks, equivalent to most of the standard cholesterol lowering statin drugs without any known breast cancer risk.
+But might there be a way to get the benefits without the risks.
+Plant-based diets have been shown to lower LDL-cholesterol by over 30%, within just a couple weeks, equivalent to most of the standard cholesterol lowering statin drugs without potential side effects such as increased breast cancer risk.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.